ivedeneev/AGInputControls/README.md

 * `OTPCodeTextField` - textfield for sms codes
 * `PhoneTextField` - textfield for phone input (currentrly only one phone mask is supported)
 * `FloatingLabelTextField` - analog for Android textfield with floating placeholder
+* **Bonus:** UIFont extension which provides monospaced version of given font.
+Could be usefull for sms code input.

 ![How it looks](https://github.com/ivedeneev/AGInputControls/blob/main/Previews/visual.png "How it looks")